DMIRLAB-Group/LSTD/README.md

 :triangular_flag_on_post:**News**(Dec 26, 2024): After the meeting, we will upload this paper to arXiv.

 ## Motivation
 In the industry, since time series data often arrives sequentially and is accompanied by temporal distribution shifts.
 We observe that nonstationarity is brought by the unknown interventions on short-term states.
-Moreover, to address the online forecasting task, it is intuitive to find that we should disentangle the long/short-term states from the time series with unknown interventions
+Moreover, to address the online forecasting task, it is intuitive to find that we should disentangle the long/short-term states from the time series with unknown interventions as shown in Figure 1.
 <p align="center">
 <img src=".\LSTD-main\Image\intervention.png" height = "300" alt="" align=center />
 <br><br>